Gunther0662/Household-payroll/README.md

 ## License

-The las section of a high-quality README file is the license.
+The last section of a high-quality README file is the license.
 The lets other developers know what they can and cannot do with your projec.
 If you need help choosing a license, refer to https://choosealicense.com/.

 ## Badges